David Glod, a shareholder at the firm, handles both litigation and business transactional matters.

 - Selected as one of 40 “Boston Rising Stars” in 2015 by the National Law Journal and Connecticut Law Tribune.

-- Represented local real estate developer in suit to recover deposit paid on a $2.6 million purchase transaction.
+- Prevailed on behalf of local real estate developer in suit to recover deposit paid on a $2.6 million purchase transaction.

-- Represented homeowner in suit to prevent neighbor from expanding and paving an access easement.
+- Prevailed on behalf of homeowner in suit to prevent neighbor from expanding and paving an access easement.

 - Represented private utility company in class action brought by consumers for alleged improper response to emergency.